pavleen14/Fun-with-Python/README.md

 I had a lot of fun with Tkinter & Turtle Graphics.
 For those who don't know, turtle is a pre-installed Python library that enables users to create pictures and shapes by providing them with a virtual canvas and Tkinter is the GUI package. <br>

+Found this old collection and thought of sharing it here!